Best Running Sunglasses of 2026

 Why You Should Trust Us

 We started the initial version of this guide by polling the many members of the iRunFar team about their favorite sunglasses for different conditions.
-We also researched the market for options from both popular running brands and other less-known companies.
-We tested many of the best running sunglasses in this guide for more than a year and, in some cases, two years consistently.
-Others are fairly new to the market but impressed us immediately and quickly became the sunglasses we reached for when heading out.
+We also researched the market for options from both popular running brands and other lesser-known companies.
+We’ve tested many of the best running sunglasses in this guide for over a year, and in some cases, for many years.

-Our team tested sunglasses in various conditions, from short overcast runs to long days in the alpine.
-Our testers frequently go on extended above-treeline romps through the Colorado mountains where UV protection for the eyes is paramount, and tested sunglasses on long efforts are included in this guide, including an unsupported Nolan’s 14 FKT.
-We wore the sunglasses included in this guide for hundreds of hours to get a good feel for their performance and durability.
+We run in our sunglasses in various conditions, from short overcast runs to long days in the alpine.
+Our testers frequently go on extended above-treeline romps through the Colorado mountains, where UV protection for the eyes is paramount.
+We wore the sunglasses included in this guide for hundreds of miles to gain a thorough understanding of their performance and durability.

-We evaluate sunglasses based on a variety of factors ranging from lens performance to frame style.
-Some of our testers are admittedly hard on their sunglasses and put them through proper durability training to see how easily the lenses scratch or frame break.
-Weight, fit, and the ability to stay perched on a hat or head when not used are also considered in evaluating sunglasses for this guide.
+We evaluate sunglasses based on various factors, from lens performance to frame style.
+Some of our testers are admittedly hard on their sunglasses and put them through proper durability testing to see how easily the lenses scratch or frames break.
+We also considered weight, fit, and the ability to stay perched on a hat or head when not in use while evaluating sunglasses for this guide.

 At iRunFar, we’re continually testing new sunglasses to update this guide as new options become available.